 You’ve published several acclaimed books on race, including Fit to Be Citizens, How Race is Made in America, and Relational Formations of Race.
 What are the central questions that have motivated your research, and what relevant lessons does your work provide for understanding race in the U.S. today?

-I think what we saw last summer in the wake of the George Floyd murder and the protests was that people were starting to see how different moments — anti-Asian racism, immigration battles — were connected.
+I think what we saw in the wake of the George Floyd murder and the protests was that people were starting to see how different moments — anti-Asian racism, immigration battles — were connected.
 We started seeing the way in which our histories are linked to our present and our futures.
 We see this in the ways that people started linking things like mass incarceration and detention at the border, the ways people started seeing connections in police violence towards black, brown and Asian communities.

 These connections are what my work is about.
 My research looks at how race is relational.
 By relational, I do not mean comparative.
 A comparative treatment of race compares and contrasts groups, treating them as independent of one another.
 But a relational treatment of race recognizes it as a mutually constitutive, and helps us see how, when, where, and to what extent groups intersect.
 I coined the term racial scripts to highlight the ways the lives of racialized groups are linked across time and space and thereby affect one another, even when these groups do not directly cross paths.
 Racial scripts expose the connections among racialized groups, and also reveal how race is made by showing how easily racial scripts are adopted, adapted, and applied to different racialized groups.